Skip to Content

 - Student records are protected by the federal Family Educational Rights and Protection Act (FERPA).
 The FERPA web page will explain what our office can and cannot release to parents.

-- Remind your son or daughter to file for financial aid each year by submitting the Free Application for Federal Student Aid (FAFSA) by the February 15 priority date.
-Parent's federal tax information and FSA ID electronic signature is needed to complete the FAFSA.
+- Remind your son or daughter to file for financial aid each year by submitting the Free Application for Federal Student Aid (FAFSA) before February 15 to ensure they get full consideration for limited funds .
+Parent's federal tax information and FSA ID username and password are needed to complete the FAFSA.

 - Students should also apply for CU Boulder scholarships by February 15.
 The application is open October 1 through February 15.
 Also encourage your child to explore other scholarship opportunities.